 The student is responsible for any balance resulting from changes of schedule including withdrawal from the College.
-This obligation includes any balance resulting from required return of financial aid funds both private and federal.
+This obligation includes any balance resulting from any required return of financial aid funds.

 FINANCIAL AID

 Aquinas College offers financial aid in the form of institutional aid and endowed scholarships.
 In addition, personal education loans from student loan providers will be certified.